ReactTraining/react-workshop/app-react-router-framework/LESSONS/02-loaders/practice/GUIDE.md

 ## Task 2

-When the layout component is successfully receiving `brands` and `products` from `useLoaderData()`, you'll need to figure out a way to pass this data down into the page.
-Keep in mind that the `<Outlet />` is not an alias for your page such that you can just pass props into it and these props will end up being props in your component.
+When the layout page is successfully receiving `brands` and `products` from `loaderData` in props, you'll need to figure out a way to pass this data down into the page.
+Keep in mind that the `<Outlet />` in layout is not an alias for your page such that you can just pass props into it and these props will end up being props in your page component below.
 If you need to pass data from a layout into the page that the Outlet represents, you can do context.

 1. Make an object and pass it into the outlet: `<Outlet context={context} />`
 2. Outlets are technically "Context Providers" so you don't need to make your own context the way we would have done for a traditional React SPA.